 Depending on your nationality and the purpose of the visit there may be additional requirements, but the essential requirements we need you to provide us are:

-The e-Visa costs 20 USD.
-Additionally, there is a service fee of 35 USD for standard processing.
-For rush processing and super rush processing the service fee is 65 USD and 100 USD, respectively.
+Additionally, there is a service fee of USD 25.00 for standard processing.
+For rush processing and super rush processing the service fee is USD 50.00 and USD 75.00, respectively.

 It depends on the method of processing time you chose.
 We offer three options:

-The e-Visa is valid for 90 days from issue.
-This means you must enter Uzbekistan within 90 days of issuance.
+The e-Visa is valid for 90 days after issued.
+This means you must enter Uzbekistan within 90 days after issued.